saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 If you're using a continuous integration platform like Jenkins, you can use the Sauce OnDemand plugin to launch and tear down your Sauce Connect Proxy instance.
 For more information, see [Setting Up CI Platform Integrations with Sauce Plugins](https://wiki.saucelabs.com/display/DOCS/Setting+Up+CI+Platform+Integrations+with+Sauce+Plugins)

 ## Starting and Stopping Tunnels
 Every Sauce Connect Proxy tunnel spins up a fresh virtual machine (VM) that is used only for your tests.
 Once the tunnel is closed, VMs are destroyed.
 As a best practice, we recommend you create a new tunnel for each test suite or build and tear it down at the end of your test.
+For information about user roles and permissions, see [User Roles](/basics/acct-team-mgmt/managing-user-info).

 ### Starting a New Tunnel via Command Line
 You can launch a new tunnel from the command line of the machine where the Sauce Connect Proxy client is installed by copying the **Run Command**, which will include your authentication credentials.
 You can also add any Sauce Connect Proxy parameters you want to use in configuring your tunnel.